sgneha/letsConnect/Process followed.md

   • In each file:
 - Bring in express router
 - to use express router create var router.
-- to test make publec get request.
+- to test make public get request.

 • Now we want to access these routes so in server.js will define routes
 • check on postman it works